Difegue/LANraragi/tools/Documentation/installing-lanraragi/methods.md

 ## Windows 10: _LRR for Windows_

 {% hint style="warning" %}
 This method works on **64-bit** editions of Windows 10 only.
-Versions under v1803 \(April 2018 Update\) will probably not work properly.
+Versions under v1809 \(October 2018 Update\) will probably not work properly. v1803 _might_ work, but you're wading uncharted waters.
 {% endhint %}

 ![](../.gitbook/assets/karen.jpg)